 7 Travel Photography Tips & Tricks with Examples

 To start, I’ll share you some of my travel photography tips and tricks.
 Not to get more followers on Instagram but to make travel photography interesting again.
 Just be aware that the travel photography techniques and examples here come from my own experiences and show you how I work and make a living as a traveling photographer.
 All images are my own pictures from travels all over the world.

 I also know that the title says ‘Travel Photography’ but of course you can apply my advice to street photography or portrait and other styles.
 They all merge into each other anyway.
 If you like what you see on this blog or in my portfolio then these photography tips are for you.
 If not, well, just read it and maybe you’ll find something useful or want to add something.

 Everyone photographer has their own style, beliefs and habits.
 That's why photography discussion forums are so popular but for the most part, there is no right or wrong (Well, of course there is for some aspects but you know what I mean...)
 Even as a professional photographer I still learn new travel photography techniques every day and there are tons of good travel photography examples on the web to learn from!
 And I’m talking about people like Steve McCurry or Corey Arnold.
 So, travel photography mixed with photojournalism.

-If you want me to add something in the end or if you have questions about my examples, just ask me in the comments or check out my workshop and exclusive content platform…
+If you want me to add something in the end or if you have questions about my examples, just ask me in the comments or join TWAOU² on Patreon for behind-the-scenes information and we’ll talk about it.

 These are my favorite travel photography tips and techniques with examples that will help to improve your pictures...:

 1. The best camera for travel photography